XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 If your school needs similarly structured level based subjects, you can make a new school.xml file to reflect the content in your file system.
 If you want subjects to be default "locked" or "unlocked", edit those values in the XML to fit.
 Any units not listed in the XML file will not be displayed in the subject specific page.
 The "row" and "col" values in the two subjects also effect their icon placement on screen.

-Our xprize submission has three other areas of content, two of which are listed in the xml.
+Our Xprize submission has three other areas of content, two of which are listed in the xml.
 Tutorials (which are not subject or level related) and Books (which acted as a free form bookshelf).
 Both tutorials and books have hardcoded icon placement.
 The tutorials are at the top left, in a custom expand/collapse widget.
 And the bookshelf is behind the icon in the top right, which launches it's own non-tracked page (books.html).

 If your school wants to keep these two "floating" content areas intact, feel free to replace their school.xml entries with your own.

-The final "floating" subject, added in the final update of our xprize submission, was the "Epic Quest".
+The final "floating" subject, added in the final update of our Xprize submission, was the "Epic Quest".
 Epic Quest was a stand alone map packet.
 Unlike the Math and Reading subjects, it is not made up of Levels and Units that need to be visited sequentially, but instead interconnected map nodes, which all smartly link to each other.
 As such, it's representation in the school.xml is quite superficial.
 The regular functionality of clicking a subject is to refresh to "subject.html?NAME_OF_SUBJECT".
 However, the Epic Quest's click functionality was shamelessly hard coded in file js/viewSchool.js, line 382, to refresh to "school/Epic Quest/index.html".

 In retrospect, it would have been much easier to treat the APK as "structure only", and have each "pubbly package" download after the APK was installed on a tablet.
 Originally, we thought the Xprize end product, the deliverable, was to be _just_ an apk, and we therefore needed everything to be packaged together (for mass install without internet).
 Once we found out it was to be delivered as system image files, and once we figured out how to create system image files directly from a tablet, it was too late to restructure, and we just "made it work".

 The process of "making it work" involved batch conversion from wav to ogg, and batch resizing of all images based on their XML height and width.
 It also involved moving all duplicate images (images in multiple packet asset folders (with different names), but essentially the same image 100 times over) to a shared asset folder.

 ...
-The way I did that was to write up a temporary python script that renamed all images to an md5 hash of their image data, and copied (sometimes replaced) them into a shared asset folder.
-The script requires you to loop through XML and update the image name with the generated hash, then manually edit the javascript to look for image sources in a sharedAssets folder on load fail.
+The way I did that was to write up a temporary Python script that renamed all images to an md5 hash of their image data, and copied (sometimes replaced) them into a shared asset folder.
+The script requires you to loop through XML and update the image name with the generated hash, then manually edit the Javascript to look for image sources in a sharedAssets folder on load fail.
 This script actually worked, but due to multiple sequential build processes, my laptop overheated and died.
 The web root was saved, but the script was not, so you'll have to recreate.

 ## Building

 Once you have either added our Xprize content folders, or created a new program of your own, it's time to build your project as an APK.

-It should be noted, cordova also builds to iOS, kindle, and your mothers toaster.
+It should be noted, Cordova also builds to iOS, kindle, and your mothers toaster.
 We have not tested any of these options, however our Pubbly Engine does work on Safari on apple devices when hosted on remote servers, so it _may work just fine_, no promises.

 ### Building: Normal APK